Chege1234/alx-system_engineering-devops/0x02-shell_redirections/README.md

-script 20  removes all letters c and C from input script 21 reverses its input script 22 displays all users and their home directories, sorted by users
+script 20  removes all letters c and C from input script 21 reverses its input script 22 displays all users and their home directories, sorted by users script 23 finds all empty files and directories in the current directory and all sub-directories